Eumemmerring

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Eumemmerring's median income among taxpayers was $44,651 in financial year 2023, according to the latest ATO data aggregated by AreaSearch.
-The average income stood at $48,226 during this period.
-In comparison, Greater Melbourne had median and average incomes of $57,688 and $75,164 respectively in the same year.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated current incomes as of September 2025 would be approximately $48,335 (median) and $52,205 (average).
-According to the 2021 Census, household, family and personal incomes in Eumemmerring all fell between the 11th and 14th percentiles nationally.
-The predominant income cohort in Eumemmerring spanned 29.7% of locals (804 people) with incomes between $1,500 - 2,999, a pattern also seen in the surrounding region where 32.8% occupied this range.
-Housing affordability pressures were severe in Eumemmerring, with only 79.3% of income remaining, ranking at the 11th percentile nationally.
+The suburb of Eumemmerring has an income level below the national average, according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Eumemmerring is $44,651, with an average income of $48,226.
+These figures compare to those for Greater Melbourne, which are $57,688 and $75,164 respectively.
+Based on a 9.62% growth in wages as per the Wage Price Index since financial year 2023, estimated current incomes would be approximately $48,946 (median) and $52,865 (average) by March 2026.
+According to Census figures from 2021, household, family, and personal incomes in Eumemmerring all fall between the 11th and 14th percentiles nationally.
+The data shows that the predominant income cohort spans 29.7% of locals (758 people) with incomes ranging from $1,500 to $2,999 per year.
+This pattern is also seen in the surrounding region where 32.8% of residents fall into this income category.
+Housing affordability pressures are severe in Eumemmerring, with only 79.3% of income remaining after housing costs, ranking at the 11th percentile nationally.

 Frequently Asked Questions - Income